akshitgoyal/PaintApplication/README.md

 A paint application built using Java.

 # Features of the application
-Using this applications, you can fraw the following:
+Using this applications, you can draw the following:
 - Rectangle
 - Polyline
 - Circle
 - Squiggle

+The application also allows you to save your drawings and load them later.

 # How to install the application
 Requirements: Eclipse or similar IDE